libretro/81-libretro/README.md

 The port correctly loads and runs ~~some~~ many games I have around in the `p` format. `tzx` format is not supported yet.

 EightyOne also emulates some ZX Spectrum machines, but those were left out of this core on purpose.
-For a ZX Spectrum for libretro, see the [Fuse core](https://github.com/libretro/fuse-libretro).
+For a ZX Spectrum core for libretro, see the [Fuse core](https://github.com/libretro/fuse-libretro).

 ## Core Options